Mental Health Advocate & Strategist | Top 50 TEDx Speaker

-With over three and a half million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
+With over five million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
 His story of searching for “the man in the light brown jacket” who saved his life from a teenage suicide attempt captured global attention, and when he learned of products being sold on Amazon that promoted suicide, his successful online petition to have them removed garnered tens of thousands of signatures.
-As the National Director of Strategic Initiatives for the Canadian Mental Health Association (CMHA), his talks are informed by his direct experience with stigma and the mental health care system, and he has dedicated his life from an early age to opening minds and creating change.
-Henick brings his diverse and unique perspective to every audience, as someone who has been a patient, a professional, and a policy influencer in the mental health system.
+Mark has dedicated his life from an early age to opening minds and creating change.
+His talks are informed by his direct experience with stigma and the mental health care system, and he brings his diverse and unique perspective to every audience as someone who has been a patient, a professional, a policy influencer, and a public figure in the mental health system.

 The worldwide rights to his first book have recently been acquired by HarperCollins, with an anticipated release in early 2019.